FC Kiffen 08: Club structure

-Kiffen runs 3 men's teams and 6 veteran's teams.
+Kiffen runs 3 men's teams, 1 women's team and 4 veteran's teams.

+FC Kiffen men's first team are competing in Group A of the Kakkonen.
+This is the fourth tier of the Finnish football system.

-FC Kiffen are competing in Group A of the Kakkonen.
+FC Kiffen women's first team are competing in Group A of the Kakkonen.
 This is the third tier of the Finnish football system.

-In 2020 the team finished in fifth position in their Kakkonen group.
+FC Kiffen/2 are participating in the Section 3 of the Kutonen (Sixth Division).

 FC Kiffen/3 are participating in the Section 1 of the Nelonen (Fourth Division).

-FC Kiffen/3 are participating in the Section 3 of the Vitonen (Fifth Division).